-The school's doctoral program leads to the Doctor of Philosophy in Social Work (Ph.D.) degree.
+The School's doctoral program leads to the Doctor of Philosophy in Social Work (PhD) research degree.
 A minimum of 90 credit hours are required for graduation.
-The Ph.D. in social work is a research degree.
-The doctoral program requires rigorous training in qualitative and quantitative research methods; advanced coursework in social work theory; completion of a cognate area in another discipline; mastery of specialized content areas; and the completion of a Ph.D. dissertation.
+The Doctoral Program requires rigorous training in qualitative and quantitative research methods; advanced coursework in social work theory; completion of a cognate area in another discipline; mastery of specialized content areas; and the completion of a PhD dissertation.
 The program allows for full-time or part-time study.

 SW Elective Credits

-(up to 23 advanced year MSW or post-MSW certificate credits relevant to the student's proposed area of research) approved by the director of the doctoral program.
+Students may be able to apply up to 25 MSW or post-MSW certificate credits in research, policy and theory courses relevant to the student's proposed area of research as approved by the Director of the Doctoral Program.

-Cognate Courses (9 credits): Courses other than Social Work that support the candidate's area of research.
+Cognate courses are those other than Social Work that support the candidate's area of research.